 3. Nail your pitch deck with the right stats

-The green technology and sustainability market size is predicted to grow from $11.2 billion in 2020 to $36.6 billion by 2025.
+The green tech and sustainability market size is predicted to grow from $11.2 billion in 2020 to $36.6 billion by 2025.
 That's an annual growth rate of 26.6%.
 Use this massive growth to your advantage to prove incoming demand.
 Make sure to drill down and find statistics for your specific niche.
 For example, 59% of Americans are interested in sustainable food.

 The statistics you find will paint the picture of urgency and growth for investors who might be new to funding eco businesses.
 After all, your funding could come from investors looking to break into this opportunity, not just those with a big roster of sustainable companies already.